rahafoundation/raha-mobile-app/README.md

-- If you add a library and tests break becuase of errors like `SyntaxError` for an `import` statement being present or other things that look like the javascript isn't being downcompiled to something Node can understand, you should add the offending package to the `transformIgnoreWhitelist` field in `package.json`.
+- If you add a library and tests break becuase of errors like `SyntaxError` for an `import` statement being present or other things that look like the javascript isn't being downcompiled to something Node can understand, you should add the offending package to the `transformIgnorePatterns` field in `package.json`.
 Jest requires code from external dependencies to use code Node can natively run, but many `react-native` libraries don't downcompile their code before publishing, causing the issue.